 For ELA, we expect scholars in grades K-3 to meet grade level proficiency as determined by the STEP assessment.
 Fifty percent of third grade scholars are expected to achieve a score of approaching or higher on the ELA PARCC assessment.
 Progress monitoring will be similar to prior years.
 After the STEP and MAP exams, the school will conduct Data Days where teachers will work with coaches to analyze scholar data and create instructional action plans to move scholars closer to proficiency.
 Teachers will collect formative assessments during guided reading, Fundations and ELA instruction.
 Teachers will collaborate with instructional coaches during weekly data meetings to monitor scholar progress and create reteaching plans to move scholars towards proficiency.
-This year, beginning in the summer and continuing throughout the year, ELA teachers and the instructional coach will work with a literacy consultant to help them improve guided reading instruction, analyze reading data and create reteaching plans to move scholar achievement.
+This year, beginning in the summer and continuing throughout the year, ELA teachers and the instruction, analyze reading data and create reteaching plans to move scholar achievement.